tailcallhq/tailcallhq.github.io/docs/grpc.md

 ---
-title: GraphQL on gRPC
+title: Seamless gRPC Integration with Tailcall's GraphQL Gateway
-description: "Learn how to integrate gRPC services with Tailcall's GraphQL gateway in this comprehensive guide.
-Discover the benefits of using gRPC, a high-performance framework by Google, for efficient data transfer in microservices and distributed systems.
-Understand how to set up simple gRPC services, define protobuf files, and implement a gRPC server.
-Explore how to configure Tailcall to seamlessly connect GraphQL types to gRPC types and enable advanced features like batching and reflection for dynamic service discovery.
-This guide is perfect for developers looking to enhance their system's capability to handle high-performance data operations with simplicity and scalability.
-Ideal for those with a basic understanding of gRPC, ready to dive into practical integration with Tailcall."
+description: "Integrate gRPC services with Tailcall's GraphQL gateway for high-performance data transfer in microservices and distributed systems.
+Learn to set up gRPC services, define protobuf files, and configure Tailcall to connect GraphQL and gRPC types.
+Enable batching and reflection for dynamic service discovery and enhanced performance."
+slug: /grpc-integration-tailcall-graphql-gateway
 ---

 In this guide, we will set up a simple gRPC service and use it inside Tailcall's config to fetch some of the data provided by the service.
 This way Tailcall can provide a single GraphQL interface wrapping any number of gRPC services.